Get the Most Out of Your TPD Payout: Your Ultimate Guide

 If you cannot work again due to an injury or illness, you may be eligible to claim a total permanent disability (TPD) payout through your superannuation fund insurance.
 Your condition could be a mental illness, a chronic sickness or medical issue, or a physical injury.

-• The steps to ensure they maximise their TPD benefits.
+- The steps to ensuring they maximise their TPD insurance benefits.

-To help you know how to get the most out of your entitlements, we created the Ultimate Guide to TPD Payouts, so you know how to have a successful claim and be certain of getting what you are owed when you can’t work anymore.
+To help you get the most out of your entitlements, we created the Ultimate Guide to TPD Payouts through superannuation funds, to know how to have a successful claim and be sure of getting what you are owed when you can’t work anymore.

 What is a Superannuation Insurance Payout?

-First, let’s define what is a superannuation insurance payout.
-As an Australian worker, your employer must deposit funds into your superannuation account to help support your retirement lifestyle.
+First, let’s define a superannuation insurance payout.
+As an Australian worker, your employer must deposit funds into your super fund account to help support your retirement lifestyle.

-Included in your superannuation account will be several disability insurance policies, like income protection, terminal illness or life insurance and TPD insurance
+Your superannuation account includes several disability insurance policies, like income protection, terminal illness or life insurance, and TPD insurance.

-When the unexpected happens and you can no longer work in your regular occupation, you could claim against one or more of these insurance policies.
-If you have more than one super account, you might be eligible for multiple insurance payouts.
+When the unexpected happens, and you can’t work in your regular occupation anymore, you could claim against one or more of these insurance policies.
+If you have more than one superannuation account, you might be eligible to make multiple TPD claims.

 When you have a successful TPD claim, a lump sum payout will be deposited in your superannuation fund account, where you can either:

-A total and permanent disability (TPD) claim payout can greatly help the financial situation of people and their families who are coping with a serious illness, injury or mental disorder.
+A total and permanent disability (TPD) claim payout can significantly help the financial situation of people and their families who are coping with a severe illness, injury or mental disorder.

-Furthermore, due to job hopping, many Aussies have more than one superannuation fund.
-Because of this, they have more than one disability insurance policy, enabling them to have multiple TPD payouts, with each claim being assessed individually.
+Many Aussies have more than one superannuation fund due to job hopping.
+Because of this, they have more than one disability insurance policy, enabling them to claim multiple benefits.
+Each TPD claim is individually assessed.

-To know if you can have more than one TPD payout, contact our friendly legal team for your free case review.
+To learn if you can receive more than one TPD benefit payment, contact our friendly legal team for a free case review.
 Call Now 1300 873 252 or email us >

-What per cent of TPD claims get a payout?
-Fortunately, the Australian superannuation research firm SuperRatings has published data regarding the percentage of TPD insurance claims that have a successful payout.
-According to their research, when you lodge a properly prepared disability claim that correctly addresses the TPD definition contained in your policy terms, you can feel confident about receiving a lump sum payout.
+What per cent of TPD insurance claims get a payout?
+Fortunately, the Australian superannuation research firm SuperRatings has published data regarding the percentage of successful TPD insurance payouts.
+According to their research, when you lodge a properly prepared disability claim that correctly addresses the TPD definition in your policy terms, you can feel confident about receiving a lump sum payout.

-Their statistics show that between 71 and 100 per cent of such claims are successful, which means up to 30% of people miss out.
+Their statistics show that between 71 and 100% of such claims are successful, which means up to 30% of people miss out.
 Also, a significant number did not receive the full value of their entitlements.

-In regards to TPD claim rejection, Australian Securities and Investments Commission data puts the insurance industry average for denied permanent disability claims at 16 per cent.
+Regarding TPD claim rejection, Australian Securities and Investments Commission data puts the insurance industry average for denied permanent disability claims at 16%.

-You will be pleased to know that Aussie Injury Lawyers has a 99% TPD payout success rate.
-Our skilled superannuation insurance lawyers have helped thousands of everyday Australians access all their due benefits.
-Choose the law firm that specialises in just one area of law – insurance claims, when you want to win your TPD payout – Call 1300 873 252
+You will be pleased to learn that Aussie Injury Lawyers has a 99% TPD claim success rate.
+Our skilled superannuation insurance lawyers have helped thousands of everyday Australians access all their due superannuation benefits.
+Choose the law firm that specialises in just one area of law – superannuation insurance claims, when you want to win your TPD payout – Call 1300 873 252

-How much is my TPD Payout worth? >
+How much is my TPD Payment worth? >

 Who is Eligible for a TPD Payout?

-You can find out if you are eligible by checking your superannuation policy statement or giving your super fund a call with your TPD policy questions, ensuring you get the answers in writing.
-Check if you had TPD cover when you ceased work, as your super provider could tell you otherwise when you call.
+You can find out if you are eligible by checking your superannuation policy statement or calling your super fund with your TPD policy questions, ensuring you get the answers in writing.
+Check if you had TPD insurance cover when you ceased work, as your super provider could tell you otherwise when you call.

 Please know that if Aussie Injury Lawyers is managing your case, it’s free for us to explore your insurance coverage and let you know your legal options.
-To know if you can make one or more TPD claims call us now on 1300 873 252
+To know if you can make one or more TPD insurance claims, call us now on 1300 873 252

 Check our guide to TPD Claims >